The Institute of Creative and Critical Writing

 4 Cardigan Street Birmingham B4 7BD United Kingdom

-No booking required, but please note who this event is open to in the event description.
+No booking required, but please note who each portion of the event is open to, in the event description.

-You’re warmly invited to join us for our second ICCWriting Day of the semester on Wednesday 8 November 2017.
+You’re warmly invited to join us for the first ICCWriting Day of the semester on Wednesday 19 February 2020.

 NOTE: For MA Creative Writing and PhD students only.